 BACKGROUND/ EXPERIENCE: Christine is a Chartered Professional Accountant with over 15 years in executive and senior level financial positions.
 She has significant experience in finance, strategic planning, corporate leadership, risk management, internal controls, human resource processes and information technology.
 Christine is currently employed at TransLink as Chief Financial Officer.
-Her Board experience includes a current Board position on the New
+Her Board experience includes a current Board position on the New the New Westminster Victims Assistance Association, and a previous Board member at G&F Financial Group from 1992 - 2007.

-Westminster Police Department, a previous position on the Board of the New Westminster Victims Assistance Association, and a previous
+Westminster Police Department, a previous position on the Board of